AFRMA

 Making AFRMA Rat Show Boxes

 With the death of my dad in 2004, it has left a big hole in the job of making show boxes and repairing them.
-We have a few boxes still available for sale but after that it will be up to the exhibitors to build and provide their own show boxes based on the plans provided below.
+It will be up to the exhibitors to build and provide their own show boxes based on the plans provided below.
 AFRMA show boxes must be made to these specifications and colors.

 1. SHOW BOXES